 So if you do not care to know about traveling 56 hours on an Amtrak train with a child, feel free to stop reading!

 Last August we took Amtrak to Whitefish, Montana for my cousin's wedding.
-We actually traveled with as a large group with some of my extended family.
+We actually traveled with a large group of my extended family.
 My husband was not able to attend, but we had lots of help with my sisters and of course grandma and grandpa!

 At the time of our trip my son was 16 months old.
 And I would say over all it was a VERY positive experience.
 (Well as much of a positive experience as you can have being stuck on a train 28 hours one way!!
 Lets just say the 16 month old was not the reason for any issues with the trip - 56 hours is just a LONG time to be on a train!!!)

 I should mention I have taken Amtrak several times with my son before (by myself!) but only on a 6 hour trip.
-Oh I could go into a whole extra tangent here!!
-I will just say dealing with a transfer by yourself is a bit challenging because unlike an airplane you are carrying the baby AND your luggage (backpacks are good for luggage when you are by yourself!!)
-But other passengers and the Amtrak staff (usually) are very helpful with helping you out when you are by yourself with a youngster.
+I could go into a whole extra tangent here - but I will just say dealing with a transfer by yourself is a bit challenging because unlike an airplane you are carrying the baby AND your luggage (backpacks are good for luggage when you are by yourself!!)
+But other passengers and the Amtrak staff (usually) are very helpful with helping you out when you are by yourself with a baby.

-The biggest question I had before hand was were is a 16 month old going to sleep and how is he going to sleep and stay asleep without having a total breakdown.
+The biggest question I had before hand was were is a 16 month old going to sleep and how is he going to sleep and stay asleep without having a total meltdown.
 I thought about lots of different options including bringing his stroller and having him sleep in that, his pack and play (which is small, but would have NEVER worked!)
-When he was little and still in his bucket seat it was perfect, he just slept in that no problem!
+When he was little and still in his bucket seat it was perfect, he slept anywhere!
 My plan before getting on the train was to bring his car seat along (which we then also used in the the rental car) and bring a bungee cord along and attach his car seat to the train seat (since train cars do not have seat buckles.)

 Once on the train we just put his car seat on the floor in front of our seat and made sure to put a bag or something behind the seat so it would not tip over!
 (It did make it impossible for 2 people to sleep in the seats but we technically had a seat for the 16 month old.)
-On the way there we were in the first row which does have a little more room than the rest of the seats.
+On the way there we were in the first row, which has a little more room than the rest of the seats.
 I was still nervous about how he would sleep, but he slept better than anyone else!
 Once he was in his seat (we did buckle him in his seat) he slept great the entire night!
-We did make sure to have familiar things for him - his favorite blankets and stuffed animals (Bring a blanket for everyone in your party!!
+We made sure to have familiar things for him - his favorite blankets and stuffed animals (Bring a blanket for everyone in your party!!
 Then train gets COLD!!!
 Trust me!!
 And socks!!!!
 It's cold!!)
-When it was not sleeping time, we stored the car seat away from our space to have a bit more room.
+When not in use, we stored the car seat away from our space to have a bit more room.